rolspace/www.rolandoramos.tech/rebuild/content/blog/german-is-hard/index.md

 The big trouble comes when trying to listen to German out in the street (especially in Zurich), that's tough, so it definitely looks like I need a lot more practice, I guess.

 Learning is always an fun activity, though learning a new language isn't easy.
 The main problem is finding time to practice and learn new words.
-Where did all the time I used to have go? :S
+Where did all the time I used to have go?

 Sooner or later I will need to find a conversation group or something similar.
 My class is pretty good and I am learning a lot, but without practice it will be difficult to make any significant strides.
 The good thing is that I feel that I am learning something, so for me, so far so gut.